honeycombio/refinery/config.md

 ## Peer Management

-### Section Name: `PeerManagement`

-Controls how the Refinery cluster communicates between peers.
+`PeerManagement` controls how the Refinery cluster communicates between peers.
 ### `Type`

 Type is the type of peer management to use.

-Sets the type of peer management (the mechanism by which Refinery locates its peers).
+Peer management is the mechanism by which Refinery locates its peers.
 `file` means that Refinery gets its peer list from the Peers list in this config file.
-`redis` means that refinery self-registers with a redis instance and gets its peer list from there.
+`redis` means that Refinery self-registers with a Redis instance and gets its peer list from there.

 - Not eligible for live reload.
 - Type: `string`